-When this feature is selected it will reset the Display, Clock, Audio, and Radio Settings to their default settings.
-To restore the settings to their default setting, press the "Restore Settings" button and select from "Yes" or "No." If "Yes" is selected a pop-up will appear asking "Are you sure you want to reset your settings to default?" select "Yes" to restore, or "Cancel" to exit.
+When the "Restore Settings" feature is selected it will reset the Display, Clock, Audio, and Radio Settings to their default settings.
+If "Yes" is selected a pop-up will appear asking "Are you sure you want to reset your settings to default?" select "Yes" to restore, or "Cancel" to exit.